judasgutenberg/Esp8266_RemoteControl/README.md

 One caveat: this system is one where the server tells the microcontroller what pins do what.
 For some pins (notably GPIO10 and GPIO9 on an ESP8266), setting them to outputs and forcing them to take a value will cause the ESP8266 to crash and restart.
 So definitely test all your pin control arrangements while local to the ESP8266 before using it remotely.

-To expand the number of pins usable for remote control, you can add a slave Arduino with my slave software: https://github.com/judasgutenberg/Generic_Arduino_I2C_Slave and just add the I2C address to the device_type_feature record.
+To expand the number of pins usable for remote control, you can add a slave Arduino with my slave software: https://github.com/judasgutenberg/Generic_Arduino_I2C_Slave and just add the I2C address of the slave Arduino to the device_type_feature record.

 This system is actually multi-user and supports multiple user accounts, each with multiple devices.
 Most of the microcontroller work is done and I am in the process of improving the interface for someone performing remote control.
 Until that is complete, here's an overview of how to set up control for a particular device: